ps-hwilt/crisp-backend-challenge/readme.md

 The purpose of this challenge is to demonstrate one's ability to code up a REST API.
 The web-application is a simple Model-Controller API that currents returns a list of all the available employees.
 The task here is to build up this new API to include CRUD and a search functionality.
 There are two tables that which their schema is defined in the SQL below.

+## Tasks

+1. Fork the reposistory
+2. Complete the tasks as defined below
+3. Issue a Pull Request From YOUR fork to our Main branch for evaluation

+### Task Details
+We already have code for to retrieve all employees as an example with an example to build upon.

+Implement The Following For The Employee Controller:
+  - Get By Id
+  - Create
+  - Update by Id
+  - Delete by Id
+  - Search
+    - id
+    - name
+    - department
+    - behavior to include all logins for the employee
+    - Sort Order On Login Dates (latest first)

+The API should follow general RESTful conventions.

+- Implement Unit Test For in the `test\CRISP.BackendChallenge.Tests` folder (if time permits)

+## Things We Are Looking For:
+1. Ability to understand/constrain the problem
+2. Well organized clean code
+3. Thoughtful REST endpoints
+4. Ability to isolate and debug problems as they arise
+5. Familiarity with C#, dotnet, and comfort working within an existing repo
+6. Familiarity and comfort writing tests

 ### Notes:
 This exercise should take no more than 3 hours but feel free to invest as much time as required to complete the challenge.